(one synonym : Cosmophila indica Guenée, 1852)

 This Caterpillar is long and green, with yellowish bands between segments.
 It is missing one pair of prolegs, so it moves like a looper, although not related to the true loopers in GEOMETRIDAE.

-The Caterpillar is often found in Sydney on:
+The caterpillar is often found in gardens on:

 The caterpillars are inclinesd to lie along a vein on the underside of a leaf.
 The caterpillars damage the leaves of their foodplant in a characteristic pattern.

 Old Chinese drawings of Hibiscus show damage to the leaves that is similar in pattern to this which we observed on the bushes in Sydney (Anomis flava is found in China).
 The caterpillar grows to a length of about 4 cms.

 The adult moth is brown, with an outlined pale spot near the middle, and zigzag lines across, each forewing.